oracle-quickstart/oci-ai-blueprints/GETTING_STARTED_README.md

 ## Step 3: Deploy the OCI AI Blueprints Application

 Now that your cluster is ready, follow these steps to install OCI AI Blueprints onto it:

+**Note**: If you are deploying blueprints onto a locked down cluster with no public endpoint accessible by the internet, the stack will fail.
+Visit [this doc](./docs/advanced/deploying_blueprints_to_private_networks/README.md) for deployment details and necessary steps.

 1. Click the **Deploy to Oracle Cloud** button below to open another Resource Manager stack—this one for OCI AI Blueprints: